wp-plugins/clickbank-niche-storefronts/readme.txt

    affect your storefront as you share our IMPROVED XML feed rather than using clickbank's XML feed.
    We make sure that when ever a change is made by Clickbank, our central XML feed is too updated according to that structure.

-3. We are the only site that provides product image cover of each products in the plugin.
+4. We are the only site that provides product image cover of each products in your storefront.

-4. We are the only site that provides price of each products in the plugin.
+5. We are the only site that provides price information of each products in your storefront.

-5. NO brainstorming settings.
+6. NO brainstorming settings.
 It is easy to install and hardly take few seconds to set up.

-6. Integrates with any WordPress theme easily and matches with it's color settings.

 == Installation ==